When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Constipated newborn baby crying

-• It’s caused by an imbalance of healthy and unhealthy bacteria in the gut.
+• Gut bacteria: An imbalance of healthy and unhealthy bacteria in the digestive tract.

 Remedies to Soothe Colic